18F/handbook/docs/09-security/awareness.md

     * We recommend a minimum of 16 character passwords using all character types.
 (Some old systems will need you to lessen this level of security, but those are few.)
     * Once you have all your passwords in LastPass, take the "Security Challenge" - your score should be 80% or higher.
 * LastPass is required for members of the CivicActions System Admins and Infrastructure Support Team.
 * We recommend LastPass premium but do not require it.
-A premium account will enable unlimited sync across your devices and more robust two-factor authentication (e.g. with a [YubiKey](./yubikey/README.md) token).
+A premium account will enable unlimited sync across your devices and more robust two-factor authentication (e.g. with a [Yubikey](./yubikey/README.md) token).
 * Set up Two Factor Authentication on your LastPass Account (see below).
 LastPass will be storing all your passwords, so make it secure.
 * It is fine (and perhaps preferable, because your browser can only use one LastPass account at a time) to use a personal email address to create your LastPass account.
+* CivicActions also requires that you have a [backup second factor authenticator](#two-factor-redundancy-and-tfa-backup-codes) for your LastPass account.

 ### Disable Browser Password Autofill

 LastPass provides secure password management especially when unlocked via Two Factor Authentication.
 Storing new passwords created in LastPass in your browser completely defeats this security, enabling anyone with access to your browser access to all your sites.
 If asked by your browser "Do you want to save this password in your browser?" answer "**No**".
-Better, disable this action altogether:
+Then disable this insecure action altogether:

 * In Chrome, go to chrome://settings/ and uncheck "Offer to save your web passwords"
 * In Firefox, go to about:preferences#security and uncheck "Remember logins for sites"